-When the site was excavated back in 1870, archaeologists found a runestone atop one of the mounds, inscribed with the runes symbolizing A L U. The meaning and use of the word alu seems to be hotly debated.
+When the site was excavated back in 1870, archaeologists found a runestone atop one of the mounds, inscribed with the runes for the letters A L U. The meaning and use of the word alu seems to be hotly debated.
 Taken at face value, it simply translates as “beer” — in fact, our word “ale” derives from it.
 Strangely, the word seems to be graffitied on lots of different runestones and gravestones all over Scandinavia.

 Yeah, yeah, we all know the Vikings were a hard-drinking lot.
-And yes, literary sources tell us that folks traditionally got hammered during nine-day burial rituals.
+And yes, literary sources tell us that these ancient Norsemen traditionally got hammered during nine-day burial rituals.
 (Beer was an important part of pretty much every Viking ceremony.)
 But linguists think the frequent appearance of alu on grave markers was more than just a common epitaph carved into the tombstone of the town drunk.
 Neither was it likely scrawled by devoted mourners who wanted to give thanks for plentiful liquor during the funeral.

 Old Norse poems and the Icelandic sagas tell us that alu is a “charm word” or an “ale rune” given to mankind by the Valkyrie Sigrdrífa to help ward off evil.
 In other words, it was probably carved into the gravestone to invoke a kind of protective runic magic that would either safeguard the spirit of the dead during his journey to the afterlife, or keep his ghost at bay so it wouldn’t bother the living.

 Istrehågan is an archaeological bonanza, with two stone ship formations, plus three stone circles.
 The largest ship stands 82 feet long (25 m) and consists of 18 standing stones, again with towering bautas marking the prow and stern of the boat.
 In the middle of this huge elipse (thought to represent a longboat), is a kind of fire pit, probably used to prepare food for a funeral ritual.
 Excavated in the 1960s, the center of the grave also contained hair combs, stone gaming pieces, charcoal, bits of iron, pottery and burned bones that were probably remnants of cremation burials.